 Since the dawn of corporate time, quantitative data has dominated boardrooms, annual reports, and executives' minds.
 The appeal is obvious: big numbers, broad trends, colorful graphs, and pie charts galore.
 However, quantitative data only tells you half of the story.
-Academy Xi's Eric Lutley posed a bunch of questions to Dovetail's User Research Lead Jess Nichols about the other half of the story—qualitative research.
+Academy Xi's Eric Lutley posed a bunch of questions to User Research Leader Jess Nichols about the other half of the story—qualitative research.

 Qualitative and quantitative data